kuatsu/react-native-cloud-storage/docs/docs/api/CloudStorage.md

 Tests whether or not the cloud storage is available.
 When using iCloud, this actually verifies with the system whether or not iCloud is available.
 This might not be the case right at app launch or when the user is not logged into iCloud.
-For Google Drive, this simply checks whether or not an access token has been set using [setGoogleDriveAccessToken](#setgoogledriveaccesstokenaccesstoken).
+For Google Drive, this simply checks whether or not an access token has been set within the provider options.

 **Returns**: A `Promise` that resolves to a `boolean`. `true` if the cloud storage is available, `false` otherwise.